DeveloperMoosa/cloud_resolve_/replit.md

   - Modern card-based layout with expandable full articles
   - Each article includes relevant images and comprehensive content
   - Integrated with main navigation menu
+- Updated footer to use footer-logo.png instead of logo.jpeg for better transparency support (January 21, 2025)
+- Applied transparency styles to all logo images using mix-blend-mode CSS properties

 ## System Architecture